+Many travelers to Paris arrive at one of the two main airports: Charles de Gaulle Airport to the north and Orly Airport to the south.
 Public transport from the airport is preferable to taxis specially at rush hour.
+From Charles de Gaulle Airport, take RER B metro to one of the downtown stations.
+From Orly Airport, take the Val to Antony station, then RER B metro to downtown stations.
 With heavy luggage, use a door to door airport shuttle.
 Information about transport to/from Charles de Gaulle Paris Airport and Orly Paris Airport.

-Parisians and visitors will benefit from a new Velib available in Grand Paris.
-The bikes are lighter and connected which allow them to be geotagged in real time, to display the rental time and the distance traveled during your trip.
-The data transmitted will allow each subscriber to follow his use of Velib.
-A "full stop" system will allow you to drop your bike to a station even when all the locations are already occupied.
-30% of the bikes, the blue ones, will be equipped with an electric assistance.
+Many bike shops now rent bikes.
+Check the local shop.
+Parisians and visitors also benefit from the Velib rental bikes available from ubiquitous bike stations throughout Grand Paris.
+The bikes are light and connected which allow them to be geotagged in real time, to display the rental time and the distance traveled during your trip.
+The data transmitted allows each subscriber to follow his use of Velib.
+A "full stop" system allows you to drop your bike to a station even when all the locations are already occupied.
+30% of the bikes, the blue ones, are equipped with an electric assistance.
 These models have a USB socket and a case to drop your smartphone.
 The battery life is 50 kilometers, for a speed of 25km/h.
-Riding up hill will become easy for everyone.
+Riding up hill becomes easy for everyone.
 You will not be afraid to climb up Montmartre hill to admire the view.
 A "padlock fork" also helps prevent theft.
 Velib map.
-Velib Metropole.
-Rentals.
+Velib Metropole rentals.

 It is difficult to get a taxi on the street in the city.
-We advise you to book a taxi online in advance, specially at rush hour.
-Check G7 (the leader) and Taxi bleu web sites for online taxi booking.
+We advise you to book a taxi on line in advance, specially at rush hour.
+Check G7 (the leader) web site for online taxi booking.
 Uber cars are widely available.
 Le Cab is an excellent private driver service.

 Taxis are relatively cheap within the city.
-It will be more expensive when you get out of the city to places like Versailles Palace, Charles de Gaulle Airport or Disneyland Paris as you enter a different tariff zone (evaluate the cost of your taxi ride).
+It will be more expensive when you get out of the city to places like Versailles Palace, Charles de Gaulle Airport or Disneyland Paris as you enter a different tariff zone (get a quote at G7 to evaluate the cost of your taxi ride.).